 Read more: Alternative things to do in Edinburgh

 If you’re looking for an introduction to Edinburgh, Sandeman’s New Europe Tours run a 2.5-hour city highlights walking tour including the Castle, Greyfriars Kirkyard, the Royal Mile and Grassmarket.
 It starts outside Frankie & Benny’s by the Tron Kirk at 10am, 11am, 12pm, 1pm and 2pm every day, and is free but you just tip your guide.
-Edinburgh Free Tour run a similar 2-hour tour at 10am, 11am and 1pm from outside the Royal Mile Coffee House at 144 High Street.
+Edinburgh Free Tour run a similar 2-hour tour at 10am, 11am and 1pm from outside The Royal McGregor bar at 154 High Street.

-They also offer a few themed tours.
-There’s a 1.5 hour ghost tour at 5pm, 7pm and 9.30pm daily, and a 2-hour New Town tour on Thursdays and Sundays at 2pm.
-Or you can take a free Harry Potter-themed city tour from the statue of Greyfriars Bobby at 12pm and 4pm (plus 2pm on Saturdays) daily from April to August and 2pm daily during the rest of the year.
+There are also several free themed tours available.
+You can take a 1.5-hour ghost tour at 5pm and 7pm every day, or a 2-hour New Town tour on Thursdays and Sundays at 2pm.
+Or there’s a 1.5-hour free Harry Potter-themed city tour which departs from the statue of Greyfriars Bobby at 12pm and 4pm daily from April to August and 2pm daily during the rest of the year.

-The castle is one of Edinburgh’s most popular sights, but entry will set you back £18.50 per adult (£15 concessions or £11.50 for children 5–15).
-You can save around £1.50 by booking online in advance, and the ticket includes entry to the National War Museum too.
-Or if you’re spending a while in Scotland you can join Historic Scotland from £49.50 per adult (with various family passes available) which gives you access to over 70 castles, abbeys and towers for a year.
+The castle is one of Edinburgh’s most popular sights, but entry will set you back £19.50 per adult (£16 over 60s or £11.50 for children 5–15).
+You can save £2 for adults/over 60s or £1 for children by booking online in advance, and the ticket includes entry to the National War Museum too.

 Edinburgh’s churches are free to visit.
 There’s Greyfriars Kirk, with its spooky graveyard and monument to loyal canine companion Greyfriars Bobby.
 Or St Giles’ Cathedral, which runs free lunchtime concerts (check website for dates) and organ recitals at 6pm on Sundays.